-Robot vs. cobot: the basics
+Robot vs. cobot: De basis.

 A list of pro’s and con’s